femou1/pb-handbooks/pbst_handbook.md

 [/details]

-[details="Automatic KOS"]
+[details="Automatic Kill-on-Sight"]

-The following list shows those who will automatically be on KOS, without the need of an ET declaring it:
+The following list shows those who will automatically be on KOS, without the need of a T3+ declaring it:

 * On-duty TMS (TMS ranktag + uniform/hazmat suit/reactor suit/fire suit, Inquisitors+: ranktag).